Increase the Profitability of Your California Medical Practice Before You Sell

 Diversify Your California Medical Practice

-It’s often said that the “riches are in the niches” and this is often true of medical practices.
+It’s often said that the riches are in the niches,” and this is often true of medical practices.
 It is typically much easier for a plastic surgery practice to be profitable than a general practice.
-However, with elective surgeries canceled and delayed, and other obstacles, the impact on all medical practices has been significant.
+However, with elective surgeries canceled and delayed, as well as other obstacles, the impact on all medical practices has been significant.

-Those who are doing well have diversified, and are embracing new technologies like telemedicine, are finding new ways to interact with new patients, and are setting themselves up for a more diverse practice long term.
+Those who are doing well have diversified and are embracing new technologies, such as telemedicine, to find new ways to interact with patients and set themselves up for a more diverse practice in the long term.

 To increase the profitability of your California medical practice, you may need to do the same.

-One of the primary reasons that businesses fail is the lack of understanding when it comes to cash flow.
+One of the primary reasons businesses fail is a lack of understanding regarding cash flow.
 This is never clearer than during a crisis.
 Every business should have a capital base, essentially an emergency fund to replace income when needed.
 This is one of the fundamental principles of cash flow.

 If you don’t have an emergency capital base, work to create one as soon as possible.
 This will help your practice endure through any future catastrophic events.
 You should also:

-The closer you watch your finances, the better base you will have, and the more profitable your practice will be.
+The closer you watch your finances, the stronger your financial foundation will be, and the more profitable your practice will be.

 Establish a Team of Recession Experts